robmarkcole/TrasportAPI-HASS/README.md

 # TrasportAPI-HASS
 UK bus and train TransportAPI component.
-Place uk_transport.py in /custom_components/sensor

 Requires developer account on http://www.transportapi.com/

 The `uk_transport` sensor will display the time in minutes until the next departure in a specified direction from of a configured train station or bus stop.
 The sensor uses [transportAPI](http://www.transportapi.com/) to query live departure data and requires a developer application ID and key which can be obtained [here](https://developer.transportapi.com/).
 The [free tier](http://www.transportapi.com/plans/) allows 1000 requests daily, which is sufficient for a single sensor refreshing every 87 seconds.
+See **Managing API requests** at bottom of page.

 Additional sensors can be added but at the expense of a reduced refresh rate.
 2 sensors can be updated every 2*87 = 174 seconds, and so on.